The Emir of Lebanon

-The re-organised permanent exhibition showcasing Hungarian fine art from 1810 to 1900 is displayed in the most impressive halls on the first floor of the Gallery.
-Visitors can again admire the well-known masterpieces at the new exhibition comprising some 150 paintings, 40 sculptures, 40 medals, and 33 applied art objects.
-Works are arranged according to new principles and in a different selection; one third of the exhibited objects had been previously visible on rare occasions.
+The re-organised permanent exhibition showcasing Hungarian fine art from 1810 to 1900 is displayed in the most impressive halls on the first floor of the museum’s main wing.
+The new exhibition comprising some 150 paintings, 40 sculptures, 40 medals, and 33 applied art objects presents the well-known masterpieces arranged according to a fresh concept, while visitors will also be able to see numerous works that had thus far been only rarely on display.

 The nineteenth century is distinguished by the birth of national art and the emergence of the most important institutions of art, including museums, the academy, exhibitions, art prizes, as well as art criticism and art press.
-István Ferenczy’s Shepherdess, Pál Szinyei Merse’s Picnic in May, Miklós Izsó’s Woeful Shepherd, or Miklós Barabás’s Romanian Family Going to the Fair have virtually become iconic works of Hungarian national art and indelible examples of the collective Hungarian pictorial memory.
+István Ferenczy, Pál Szinyei Merse, Miklós Izsó, Miklós Barabás and others are iconic figures of Hungarian national art, while their masterpieces such as the Little Shepherdess, Picnic in May, the Grieving Shepherd and the Romanian Family Heading for the Fair are examples of the collective Hungarian pictorial memory known to us all.

-The reorganized exhibition consisting of 14 sections, arranged in chronological (Hungarian art at the beginning of the nineteenth century; The nation and art), stylistical (Biedermeier; Enchanted by the Orient; In the open air, Naturalism), thematic (The heroism of modern life, In the lands of Italy, Exoticism and eroticism) and genre-based (From nature to landscape; The golden age of the portrait) units.
-A section devoted to cultural and institutional history, titled The Scenes of Culture, will occupy the middle hall, and will be an exciting novelty of the show.
-It provides an overview of the art institutions that were established in Hungary in the nineteenth century and enabled the development of art life.
-The sections contain units focusing on a prominent master (for example, István Ferenczy, Károly Markó, Miklós Izsó, Miklós Barabás, Bertalan Székely, Károly Lotz, Pál Szinyei Merse, Alajos Stróbl).
+The rearranged exhibition introduces visitors to the era’s most important artists and art trends.
+The fourteen sections equally include chronological (Hungarian Art in the Beginning of the Nineteenth Century, Nation and Art), stylistical (Biedermeier, The Call of the East, Out in Nature, Naturalism), thematic (The Heroism of Modern Life, In Italian Lands, The Exotic and the Erotic) and genre-based (From Nature to Landscapes, The Golden Age of Portraits) units.
+A section devoted to cultural and institutional history, titled Arenas of Culture, occupies the middle hall as an exciting novelty of the show.
+It provides an overview of the art institutions that were established in Hungary in the nineteenth century and enabled the development of the country’s art life.
+The sections also contain units focusing on a prominent master (for example, István Ferenczy, Károly Markó, Miklós Izsó, Miklós Barabás, Bertalan Székely, Károly Lotz, Pál Szinyei Merse and Alajos Stróbl).

 Besides the paintings, sculptures and medals, the rearranged exhibition also displays furniture and ceramic objects, originating from the collections of the Museum of Applied Arts, Budapest and the Anna Zádor Foundation, among others.
 The period interiors purport to evoke the characteristic milieu of the era.